 - Aqualuxe: With a powerful PureBlock carbon block filter backing it up, the Aqualuxe is for buyers who want a high-tech water purifier that can significantly reduce bacteria and viruses, contaminants such as asbestos and arsenic, and a wide range of chemicals.
 Besides its water-purifying capabilities, the Aqualuxe comes with next-gen Wi-Fi monitoring, a leak detector, QuickSecure plumbing attachments, and FilterSync technology.
 The filter is perfect for most homes, as you can install it under the sink or on the countertop.

 - Aquaperform: The Aquaperform Drinking Water System utilizes solid carbon block filter technology to treat contaminants in your drinking water.
-Like the Aqualuxe, it even comes with arsenic-adsorptive media, which makes it a popular choice for buyers wanting to avoid ingesting the deadly Arsenic V and other contaminants like asbestos, mercury, lead, and radon.
+Like the Aqualuxe, it even comes with arsenic-adsorptive media, which makes it a popular choice for buyers wanting to avoid ingesting the deadly Arsenic V and other contaminants like asbestos, mercury, and lead.
 This system comes in stainless-steel housing that you can attach under your sink or straight onto your faucet.

 - Aquaversa: Like the Aqualuxe and Aquaperform, the Aquaversa uses solid carbon block filter technology that meets NSF standards for contaminant reduction.
 This system is one of the best mid-range water filtration options on the market.
 You can place it below the sink or on your kitchen sink faucet.
 One major selling point for homeowners is its generous 750-gallon-capacity filter.